 - Comfortable for most

 Top Wearable Heart Rate Monitor

-But it’s heart rate monitoring capabilities are also second to none.
+But its heart rate monitoring capabilities are also second to none.
 It has a special ECG app for monitoring your heart rate, which is bolstered by both electrical and optical heart sensors.
-The fact that it has two ways of monitoring makes it more reliable and ensure that it provides accurate data when you need it most.
+The fact that it has two ways of monitoring makes it more reliable and ensures that it provides accurate data when you need it most.